Servamp: Servamps

 Lawless is the Servamp of Greed and the fifth youngest Servamp, bound by contract to Licht Jekylland Todoroki.
 His contract name is Hyde (ハイド, Haido), which coincides with Licht's middle name "Jekylland", referencing the story of Jekyll and Hyde and symbolizing their antagonistic relationship.
-Lawless' personality is extremely unstable, as he has no interest in the value of human life and is often prone to brutally slaughtering anyone in his way.
+Lawless's personality is extremely unstable, as he has no interest in the value of human life and is often prone to brutally slaughtering anyone in his way.
 According to the Servamp of Pride, Lawless has a habit of killing his Eves if he gets bored of them.
 Licht, however, is an exception as Lawless enjoys his naive personality and his habit of calling himself an Angel.
 He used to be a Servamp of a princess named Ophelia, and fell in love with her.
 He was heartbroken when she married a prince from a neighbouring country and was then executed, refusing to escape with Lawless because she wanted peace between both countries.
-Lawless' condition worsened after he had a falling out with Kuro who decided to kill their own creator himself, leading Lawless to become the way he is now.
+Lawless's condition worsened after he had a falling out with Kuro who decided to kill their own creator himself, leading Lawless to become the way he is now.
 After Licht helped him realize his true wishes, Lawless abandoned his previous view on life and finally reconciled with Kuro.
 He lost his power after Tsubaki destroyed his contract item, physically weakening Lawless.